Ghana mourns former president Jerry Rawlings | DW | 12.11.2020

 "He was a father to us," Priscilla Akoto, another resident, said.
 "It is sad."

-DW's Eddy Micah Jr., a Ghanaian who was 12 years old when Ghana returned to civilian rule, says, People respect Rawlings for ending the political chaos in Ghana and instilling discipline within the military.
+DW's Eddy Micah Jr., a Ghanaian who was 12 years old when Ghana returned to civilian rule, said people respect Rawlings for ending the political chaos in Ghana and instilling discipline within the military.

 Read more: Ghana election tight but peaceful

 The aim was to follow Singapore's example.
 According to Rawlings, Singapore had transformed itself from a third-world country in the 1960s to a middle-income country in a short time.
-However, his dream fell apart after his successor John Kuffour had different development plans.
+His dream, however, fell apart after his successor John Kuffour had different development plans.

 Read more: Oil Promises - Ghana’s Dreams of Black Gold